cjherman6/rf_implementation/README.md

 ### Partial dependence

 It's great to know what features are important to a models prediction (i.e. a bulldozers expected price).
 However, it is also important to know **how** a feature affects a models prediction.
 One way to do this is prediction interpretation (which I'll explain next), but another way is through calculating partial dependence, which shows how a prediction is affected holding all other variables constant.

+_Partial Dependence is calculated in a similar manner to feature importance, but instead of randomizing the variable, you hold that variable constant and see how each change in that variable effects predictions (e.g. changing all rows to be the year 1990 and then comparing that to all rows being 2004)_

 #### Enclosure (Enclosure EROPS w AC):